 Software Working Steps to Migrate the Data

-Once you follow the Microsoft Teams migration checklist, follow these steps to execute migration:
+Once you have followed the Microsoft Teams migration checklist, follow these steps to execute the migration:

 Step 1.
-Launch the tool & choose Office 365 as both Source & Target platforms.
+Launch the tool & choose Office 365 as both Source and Target platforms.

 Step 4.
 Add & validate User IDs, Teams, and Groups via Fetch Users, Import Users, or Download template options.